 See more in ‘Cancer: A colossal challenge – the 2.5 million’.
 You can also view a text-only version of this infographic.

 Worryingly, around one in four (25%) people in the UK already face poor health or disability after treatment for cancer.3

 If this number continues to rise by over 3% a year, this could see four million people living with cancer by 2030.4

-The proportion of people living longer after cancer will increase, and the number of people alive and more than 5 years from initial diagnosis will more than double to 2.7 million in 2030.1
+The proportion of people living longer after cancer is increasing, and the number of people alive and more than 5 years from initial diagnosis is predicted to more than double between 2010 and 2030 to 2.7 million.4

 Carers are most likely to support a middle-aged person, aged 45–64.
 Carers are more likely to look after women (61%) and most often support a member of their family.
 A third of carers say they care for a friend or neighbour.

 Carers of people with cancer give an average of almost 15 hours of support each week, and the most common type of support is emotional.
 This is followed by helping with errands or offering transport.
 Half of carers say they get no support.